Arkansas Times: History

+Lawsuit

-In 2018, the Times refused to sign a pledge not to boycott Israel as required by the State's anti-BDS law, Act 710.
+In 2018, the Times refused to sign a pledge not to boycott Israel, as required by the State's anti-BDS law, Act 710 for any company wishing to do business with state agencies.
 Consequently one of its advertisers, University of Arkansas – Pulaski Technical College, refused to renew its contract with the magazine.
 The Times in response sued the State in a case known as Arkansas Times LP v.
 Mark Waldrip claiming that its First Amendment rights had been violated.
 The case which was heard at the United States Court of Appeals for the Eighth Circuit was seen as principally important as it could have set a precedent for the application of other anti-BDS laws.
-On June 22, 2022 the United States Court of Appeals for the Eighth Circuit issued its decision holding that the law was constitutional and did not violate the First Amendment as it was intended to serve a “purely commercial purposes."
+On June 22, 2022 the United States Court of Appeals for the Eighth Circuit issued its decision holding that the law was constitutional and did not violate the First Amendment as it was intended to serve “purely commercial purposes."

 Logo

 The icon used at the close of most articles and columns throughout the publication is the stylized face of a catfish.
 A larger version appears with a top hat and monocle at the top of the "Observer" column, typically found on Page 5 each week.
 The catfish is also seen in the newspaper's sign outside its building at Markham and Scott Streets in downtown Little Rock.